This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Amazon at the top of the page.

-Amazon is an online retailer which sells books, DVDs, music, games, apparel, and other merchandise to consumers in the US, Canada, the United Kingdom, Germany, France, China, and Japan.
-The company also provides web services, such as cloud computing and online storage to web sites and web developers.
+Amazon is an online retailer which sells books, DVDs, music, games, apparel and other merchandise to consumers in the U.S., Canada, the United Kingdom, Germany, France, China, Japan and some other countries.
+The company also provides web services such as cloud computing and online storage to web sites and web developers.

 How Does Trefis Modelling Work?